-The Way Of The Graphic Recorder
+The Way of the Graphic Recorder

 The quick answer is: we have a lot of practice and supportive colleagues to help us learn the trade.
 While most of our graphic recorders have a background in fine art or illustration, the bigger thing we look for is curiosity, diligence, and a willingness to learn.
 That’s because it takes real effort and at least three months to complete the graphic recorder training we’ve developed in our nine years in the field.